 In March 2020, Cardi B created a reaction video about the coronavirus pandemic.
 DJ iMarkkeyz created a track, based on her reaction titled "Coronavirus", which became an internet meme and was released to music platforms.

-Since August 2020, Cardi B's "WAP" holds the record of the biggest first-week streams for a song in the United States.
+In August 2020, "WAP" held the record of the biggest first-week streams for a song in the United States.

-In September 2020, Cardi B reportedly filed for divorce from Offset, but they later reconciled.
+In September 2020, it was reported that Cardi B had filed for divorce from Offset, but they were revealed to be back together the following month.

-In 2020, Cardi B achieved the best-performing song of the year by a female artist in the US.
+In 2020, Cardi B achieved the best-performing song of the year by a female artist.

-In 2020, Cardi B became the face of Balenciaga's ad campaign for the winter 2020 season, with billboards in international locations such as the Louvre museum.
+In 2020, Cardi B became the face of Balenciaga's ad campaign for the winter season.
+The campaign included billboards in several international locations, such as the Louvre museum.

-In 2020, Cardi B became the first female rapper to be awarded the Style Influencer of the Year award at the FN Achievement Awards, presented by Christian Louboutin.
+In 2020, Cardi B became the first female rapper to be awarded by the FN Achievement Awards, winning the Style Influencer of the Year award, presented by Christian Louboutin.

-In 2020, Cardi B endorsed Bernie Sanders in his second bid for the presidency, praising his support for underprivileged minorities and Medicare.
+In 2020, Cardi B endorsed Bernie Sanders in his second bid for the presidency, citing his long-time involvement in supporting underprivileged minorities and people getting Medicare.

-In 2020, Cardi B topped Pitchfork's annual list of best songs of the year for the second time.
+In 2020, Cardi B's song was ranked on Pitchfork's annual list of best songs of the year.

-On February 5, 2021, Cardi B released "Up", the second single from her upcoming studio album, with an accompanying music video.
+On February 5, 2021, Cardi B released "Up", the second single from her upcoming studio album, along with a music video.
 The song debuted at number two on the US Billboard Hot 100 chart.

 On April 30, 2021, Cardi B made an appearance in "Big Paper", from DJ Khaled's album Khaled Khaled.

-In May 2021, Cardi B released the 'Mommy & Me' collection with Reebok in recognition of Mother's Day, including her iteration of Club C shoes for adults, children, and infants.
+In May 2021, Cardi B released the "Mommy & Me" collection with Reebok in recognition of Mother's Day, which includes her iteration of Club C shoes for adults, children, and infants.

-In June 2021, Cardi B revealed she was pregnant with her second child, a boy.
+In June 2021, Cardi B revealed that she was pregnant with her second child, a boy.

 On July 16, 2021, Cardi B was featured on the Normani single "Wild Side".

-In August 2021, "Bodak Yellow" made Cardi B the first female rapper to have two videos on her YouTube channel with more than 1 billion views.
+In August 2021, "Bodak Yellow" made Cardi B the first female rapper to have two videos on her YouTube channel with more than 1 billion views, joining "I Like It".

 On September 4, 2021, Cardi B gave birth to her second child, a son.